A lightweight IRC framework.

 ||A tuple containing version information.|

 The version numbering system should be similar to SemVer, however backwards compatibility is preserved where possible when major releases change.
-Patch version numbers can and will increase quickly, as miniirc is (at the time of writing this) under active development.

 Python version support

 - Python 2 does not work and will (probably) never work with miniirc.
 If you MUST use Python 2, you could try manually porting miniirc.

 - Python 3.3 and below probably won't work, and fixes will not be added unless they are very trivial.

 - Python 3.4 support will be dropped in miniirc v2.1.0 (miniirc v2.0.0 will have backported bugfixes for a few months).

 - Python 3.5, although not recommended, should work, however it is not tested as thoroughly as more recent versions.

 - Python 3.6 and above should work with the latest stable version of miniirc.